How does Revolut keep my money safe?

 How Revolut safeguards your money varies depending on the Revolut entity you're registered to.
 To find out which Revolut entity you're registered to:

-• Tap your profile icon in the top-left corner
+- Tap your profile icon in the top left corner

-• Scroll to the bottom of the page
+- Scroll to the bottom of the page

-• Find the name of the Revolut branch you're registered to at the very bottom of the page
+- Find the name of the Revolut branch you're registered to at the very bottom of the page

-Funds in your Revolut prepaid card account are held at or transferred to Lead Bank, member of the FDIC.
-Your funds are insured there, up to $250,000 by the FDIC, in the event that the Lead Bank fails, as long as specific deposit insurance requirements are met and your card is registered.
-SeeFDIC-Prepaid Cards and Deposit Insurance Coverage for more details.
+Funds in your Revolut prepaid card account are held with Lead Bank, an FDIC member.
+If Lead Bank fails, your funds are insured up to $250,000 by the FDIC, provided your card is registered and requirements are met.
+See FDIC-Prepaid Cards and Deposit Insurance Coverage for details.

 Fiat funds in your Pockets are also held at Lead Bank.
 Read more about Pockets in this FAQ.